gotson/komga-website/src/guides/tachiyomi.md

 ## Track read progress

-Tachiyomi Preview starting from `R3399` can keep your read progress in sync with your Komga server.
+Tachiyomi starting from `0.12.1` can keep your read progress in sync with your Komga server.
 Check the official Tachiyomi website for [instructions](https://tachiyomi.org/help/guides/tracking/#what-is-tracking).

 Requirements:
-- Tachiyomi Preview `R3399+`
+- Tachiyomi `0.12.1+`
 - Komga `0.
 95.2+`
 - Tachiyomi Komga extension `1.2.24+`